Blog Layout

 DAY 15 - WOOLNORTH STATION (BLD)

 Thursday 27th March: We have a sensational day planned, starting with a visit to Woolnorth Station, Australia’s biggest dairy operation.
 Located in the far North West corner of Tasmania, we explore the historic precinct on a guided tour taking in the old farm buildings, Tasmania’s first wind farm and interpretive centre.
-On our tour, we also visit Cape Grim where the Bureau of Meteorology has measured the cleanest air in the world since 1976.
+Visit Cape Grim where the Bureau of Meteorology has measured the cleanest air in the world since 1976.
 The cape offers sensational seascape views overlooking the islands off the North West Tip.
-We enjoy a delicious lunch before we return to our accommodation with the rest of the afternoon at leisure.
+Enjoy a delicious lunch before returning to our accommodation with the rest of the afternoon at leisure.

 Stay: Tall Timbers Hotel Motel, Smithton